hyurl/alar/README.md

 ### Hot-reloading in Remote Service

-The local watcher may notice the local file has changed and try to reload the local module (and the local singleton), however, it will not affect any remote instances, that said, the instance served remotely can still be watched and reloaded on the remote server individually.
+The local watcher may notice the local file has been changed and try to reload the local module (and the local singleton), however, it will not affect any remote instances, that said, the instance served remotely can still be watched and reloaded on the remote server individually.

 In the above example, since the **remote-service.ts** module imports **app.ts** module as well, which starts the watcher, when the **user.ts** module is changed,